You Listen to Your Child’s Story but Who Listens to Yours?

 A therapist sitting at her desk with a laptop, about to do a client therapy session, with a bookshelf in the background.

-Using Cognitive Behavioural Therapy and EMDR Therapy, I support you in understanding your own story - with compassion - so you can move from the stress and struggle to greater self confidence and strength.
+Using Cognitive Behavioural Therapy and EMDR Therapy, I support you in understanding your own story - with compassion - so you can move from stress and struggle to greater self confidence and strength.

 • Gratitude Notes from Clients